-Explore Scholarship across Washington University
+Explore Scholarship Across Washington University

 Our Digital Library Program Services team maintains Washington University’s Open Scholarship repository, a platform for the university’s scholarly output.
 The site provides free access to course projects, faculty research, books, theses and dissertations, and journals.

-A few times each semester the Libraries send The Scholar, an email newsletter for faculty with details about our latest resources, news, and exhibits.
+A few times each semester the University Libraries send The Scholar, an email newsletter for faculty with details about our latest resources, news, and exhibits.
 You are also welcome to follow us on social media and subscribe to our monthly email newsletter with additional news and events highlights.

 - Subscribe to the monthly Libraries Now newsletter